Canim Lake (British Columbia): Activities

 Canim Lake is known for its summer and winter activities.
 During the summer, recreational activities include fishing, hiking, horseback riding, cliff jumping, water skiing, canoeing and kayaking.
 Multiple resorts located around the lake provide horse adventures for both novice and experienced riders; options include overnight and multi-day trips.
 Hiking and mountain biking are also common summer activities in the surrounding backcountry.
 Canim Lake is also a well known area for freshwater fishing.
 Many types of fish can be caught including kokanee, rainbow trout, lake trout, and burbot.
 Wildlife are often seen around the lake and include black bears, moose, deer, wolves, foxes, cougars, beavers, otters, migratory waterfowl, osprey, bald eagles and song birds.

 Winter activities include snowmobiling, cross-country skiing, dogsledding and ice fishing.

 Places to See

 Canim Falls can be reached from the south side of the lake.
 It is 25 m high.
 The Canim River has cut into a lava plateau that came from the Wells Gray Clearwater Volcanic Field.
 The falls are located in Wells Gray Provincial Park.
+A 1-km trail from the park road leads to Canim Falls with a view of Mahood Falls on the way.